jahan-addison/credence/README.md

 * The frontend (Lexer, Parser) and first-pass is built with an [LALR(1) grammar and parser generator in python](https://github.com/jahan-addison/xion/tree/master), that interfaces with C++ via libpython
 * The backend is exploratory research in modern IRs such as SSA, Sea of Nodes, and compiler optimizations through breakthroughs in LLVM, V8, and similar toolchains.
-The target platforms are x86_64, arm, and z80.
+The target platforms are x86_64, arm64, and z80.

 _**status**: in progress_